rivasbolinga/Image-Gallery/README.md

 ## ⭐️ Show your support <a name="support"></a>

 <!-- > Write a message to encourage readers to support your project -->
-HAppy to have you here!
+Happy to have you here!
 If you like this project please Give us a ⭐️ !
 Thank you so much!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>